arvindhsundar/hackingattention/content/Inbox/The PASTOR Technique.md

 # The PASTOR Technique

-I learned this from Ray Edwards, while studying [[Direct Response Copywriting]].
-Each letter in PASTOR stands for a section in a piece of communication - blog post, email, [[Sales Letters]], video etc.
+I learned this from Ray Edwards, while studying [Direct Response Copywriting](Direct%20Response%20Copywriting).
+Each letter in PASTOR stands for a section in a piece of communication - blog post, email, [Sales Letters](Inbox/Sales%20Letters.md), video etc.

 ## Elements of PASTOR
 ### P: Person, Problem & Pain.